Mieszko III of Poland: Second conflict with Władysław II

 On 27 July 1144, the Dowager Duchess Salomea died and High Duke Władysław II incorporated the Łęczyca Land into the Seniorate Province as intended by his father's testament.
 This was again opposed by Bolesław IV and Mieszko III, who wished to give this land to their minor brother, Henry.
 Fighting took place in 1145.
 After an unexpected defeat, the high duke was finally able to obtain the victory (Battle of Pilicy), thanks to his Kievan allies.

 An agreement was made under which Władysław retained Łęczyca.
 However, the high duke continued with his intention of reuniting all of Poland under his rule.
-This provoked the strong opposition from his Silesian voivode Piotr Włostowic, who support the interests of the junior dukes in order to maintain his own power and position.
+This provoked the strong opposition from his Silesian voivode Piotr Włostowic, who supported the interests of the junior dukes in order to maintain his own power and position.
 Władysław, instigated by his wife Agnes of Babenberg, decided to eliminate Włostowic for good.
 The voivode was captured in an ambush.
 Agnes demanded Włostowic's death for treason, but the high duke instead chose a terrible punishment: Włostowic was blinded, muted, and expelled from the country.
 However, the voivode had numerous supporters, who were disgusted by this cruel act.
 Włostowic fled to the Kievan court, where he began to intrigue against the high duke, thus beginning Władysław's downfall.